 - Tea leaves: about 1/2 tea spoon (5g) of the tea leaves per cup or 2 tea spoon (15-20g) per small tea pot.
 (The strength of the tea could be adjusted to personal preference by adjusting the amount of the tea leaves put in.)

 - Tea rinsing: add hot water to the tea vessel with the tea leaves in and dispose the water after 8 seconds for a loose tea or 30 seconds for a compressed tea.

 - First infusion: add hot water to the brewing vessel and serve after around 20 seconds.

 - Repeat infusion: Hei Cha can be repeatedly infused for up to 15 times by simply topping up with hot water, with each infusion increasing brewing time for up to 10 seconds.

 - Cooking Hei Cha: unique to Hei Cha, they are also suitable for cooking/deep steeping.
-1/ Use a clay teapot with thick wall, boil the water on a stove before adding the tea leaves in and cook for 2 minutes.
+1/ Use a clay or cast iron teapot with thick wall, boil the water on a stove before adding the tea leaves in and cook for 2 minutes.
 Remove the teapot from the stove, put the lid on and allow to steep for 3-5 minutes.
 2/ Use a designed electrical tea cooker.